cdonnachie/Slimecoin/README.md

 not straightforward.

-About Meowcoin
+About Slimecoin
 ----------------
 A digital peer to peer network for the facilitation of asset transfer.

 In the fictional world of Westeros, meows are used as messengers who carry statements of truth.
-Meowcoin is a use case specific blockchain designed to carry statements of truth about who owns what assets.
+Slimecoin is a use case specific blockchain designed to carry statements of truth about who owns what assets.

 Thank you to the Bitcoin developers.

-The Meowcoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
+The Slimecoin project is launched based on the hard work and continuous effort of over 400 Bitcoin developers who made over 14,000 commits over the life to date of the Bitcoin project.
 We are eternally grateful to you for your efforts and diligence in making a secure network and for their support of free and open source software development.
-The Meowcoin experiment is made on the foundation you built.
+The Slimecoin experiment is made on the foundation you built.

 Abstract
 ----------------
-Meowcoin aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
-Based on the extensive development and testing of Bitcoin, Meowcoin is built on a fork of the Bitcoin code.
+Slimecoin aims to implement a blockchain which is optimized specifically for the use case of transferring assets such as securities from one holder to another.
+Based on the extensive development and testing of Bitcoin, Slimecoin is built on a fork of the Bitcoin code.
 Key changes include a faster block reward time and a change in the number, but not weighed distribution schedule, of coins.
-Meowcoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
-Meowcoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.
+Slimecoin is free and open source and will be issued and mined transparently with no pre-mine, developer allocation or any other similar set aside.
+Slimecoin is intended to prioritize user control, privacy and censorship resistance and be jurisdiction agnostic while allowing simple optional additional features for users based on need.